People who experience problems with alcohol and other drugs may also experience mental health issues. This is called 'dual diagnosis’.

-- If a dual diagnosis client first seeks treatment for drug abuse, the drug and alcohol workers may consider their mental illness as a secondary issue or side effect.
-Similarly, if they first seek treatment for their mental illness, then the mental health professionals may also consider their drug abuse as a secondary issue or side effect.
-The two problems are often not seen as interdependent and equally important.
+- If a dual diagnosis client first seeks treatment for substance misuse, the alcohol and other drug clinician may consider their mental illness as a secondary issue or side effect.
+Similarly, if they first seek treatment for their mental illness, then the mental health clinician may consider their substance misuse as a secondary issue or side effect.
+The relationships between the two problems may not be recognised or addressed.

-- Specialist and early intervention treatments are often not available.
+- Specialist and early intervention treatments are often not available when they are needed.

-- Health care professionals may not involve the family in treatment, even though the family is frequently much more familiar with the problems and experiences of the person with dual diagnosis.
+- Health care professionals may not involve the family or significant support people in treatment, even though the family is frequently much more familiar with the problems and experiences of the person with dual diagnosis.

-Alcohol and drug services and mental health services are developing ways in which to respond to people with a dual diagnosis.
-Integrated service delivery and collaborative treatment is becoming core business for most services.
+Victoria’s specialist mental health and alcohol and other drug services are working together to better meet the complex needs of people with dual diagnosis.
+Integrated service delivery and collaborative treatment to meet complex needs is becoming core business for many services.

-The Department of Human Services, Area Mental Health Services, alcohol and drug services and organisations such as the Alcohol and other Drugs Council of Australia, SANE Australia and the Mental Health Council of Australia continue to work together to make dual diagnosis a health care priority.
+The Department of Health and Human Services, public mental health and alcohol and other drug treatment services, the Victorian Dual Diagnosis Initiative and organisations such as SANE Australia and the Mental Health Council of Australia continue to work together to make dual diagnosis a health care priority.

 Where to get help